For a brief time at least, Panhard cars were built in Ireland. You heard that right.

 This was not the fate of one of motoring’s more significant pioneers, so while the three pointed star of Sindelfingen remains widely celebrated as the oldest name in motoring, that of Panhard et Levassor is confined mostly to the pages of history – books one is moved to add, others have written.

-Having established with the eternal ‘Systeme Panhard’, (where the engine and transmission was mounted in front of the driver, and with the tractive effort being taken to the rear wheels); a layout which became the default automotive architecture, Panhard’s history as an independent carmaker was characterised by periods of conservatism and stasis with bouts of fierce creativity and innovation.
+Having established with the eternal ‘Systeme Panhard’, (where engine and transmission is mounted in front of the driver, and with the tractive effort being taken to the rear wheels), a layout which became the default automotive architecture, Panhard’s history as an independent carmaker was characterised by periods of conservatism and stasis with bouts of fierce creativity and innovation.
 But like so many carmakers who espoused the more creative end of the spectrum, fate would not be kind.

 France has a long and proud history of what are termed compact cars, but it would be more accurate to describe them (especially in the post-war era), as light cars.
 The 1946 Panhard Dyna X, a car based upon the design principles of the talented (if seemingly somewhat intractable) Jean-Albert Grégoire.
 This car, powered by a compact and lightweight air cooled flat twin, featured an alloy chassis and body which gave it a very competitive performance, but a higher price than its putative rivals.